tum-esm/pyra/README.md

 ### FileLocks

-Since we have parallel processes interacting with state, config and logs, we need to control the access to these resources in order to avoid race conditons.
+Since we have parallel processes interacting with state, config, and logs, we need to control the access to these resources to avoid race conditions.
 We use the python module [filelock](https://pypi.org/project/filelock/) for this.
-Before working with one of these resources, a process has to aquire a filelock for the respective `.state.lock`/`.config.lock`/`.logs.lock` file.
-When it cannot aquire a lock for 10 seconds, it throws a `TimeoutError`.
+Before working with one of these resources, a process has to acquire a file lock for the respective `.state.lock`/`.config.lock`/`.logs.lock` file.
+When it cannot acquire a lock for 10 seconds, it throws a `TimeoutError`.

-When running into a deadlock, with timeout errors (never happened to us yet), there is a cli command `pyra-cli remove-filelocks` to remove all existing lock files.
+When running into a deadlock, with timeout errors (never happened to us yet), the CLI command `pyra-cli remove-filelocks` removes all present lock files.

+### Version numbers

+Versions up to `4.0.4` are alpha and beta versions that should not be used regularly.
+PYRA can be generally used starting from version `4.0.5`.

+Inside the codebase, the version number is included 3 times: `pyproject.toml`, `packages/ui/package.json`, `packages/ui/src-tauri/tauri.conf.json`.
+The script `scripts/sync_version_numbers.py` takes the version number from the `.toml` file and pastes it into the other locations.
+This script can be run in a [git-hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).